petrelharp/ftprime_ms/talks/broad_12_mar_2018.md

 . . .

-**But:** selection, or sufficient geographic structure, break the assumptions that coalescent simulations rely on.
+**But:** selection, or sufficient geographic structure, break the assumptions of coalescent theory.

-## Geography, and selection
+## Geography or selection break coalescent theory

 So, if you